MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 Without visibility into the apps being used in your organization, you will not be able to properly manage and control how users use the apps and how the apps access sensitive data and resources.

 Defender for Cloud Apps has a capability called Cloud Discovery that analyzes your traffic logs against the Microsoft Defender for Cloud Apps catalog of over 31,000 cloud apps.
-The apps are ranked and scored based on more than 90 risk factors and provide you with ongoing visibility into cloud use, Shadow IT, and the risk posed by Shadow IT in your organization.
+The apps are ranked and scored based on more than 90 risk factors and provide you with ongoing visibility into cloud app use, Shadow IT, and the risk posed by unknown and unmanaged apps.

 The following diagram shows the components of cloud app discovery and the two methods used to monitor network traffic and discover cloud apps that are being used in your organization